volkamerlab/KinFragLib/data/fragment_library_custom_filtered/README.md

-# Custom filtered fragment library
+# WIP: Custom filtered fragment library

 The (full) fragment library resulting from the KinFragLib fragmentation procedure comprises of 7486 fragments, which are the basis for exploring the subpocket-based chemical space of ligands co-crystallized with kinases (see `data/fragment_library/`).